IVSoftware/IVSoftware.WinOS.MSTest.Extensions/IVSoftware.WinOS.MSTest.Extensions.STA/README-STA.md

 ## IVSoftware.WinOS.MSTest.Extensions.STA

 STARunner provides a deterministic Single Threaded Apartment (STA) environment for MSTest.
-It hosts a lightweight WinForms message pump on a dedicated UI thread, giving tests access to real Windows UI semantics when required by WinForms, COM, or synchronization-context–dependent code.
+It hosts a lightweight WinForms message pump on a dedicated UI thread, giving tests access to real Windows UI semantics when required by WinForms, COM, or synchronization-context - dependent code.

 ---